kgomenyuk/quizgameapp/readme.md

 # Step 12

-Then you should add your made earlier telegram bot to any group chat in Telegram.
+Then you should add your made earlier telegram bot to any group chat in Telegram and give him an admin rights.

 After that type some commands to the bot: